Two Illinois women were among the first documented U.S. users of krokodil, a Russian “flesh-eating” drug that’s a cheaper, synthetic form of codeine.

 About seven million Americans abuse prescription drugs.
 According to NIDA, the majority of these drugs are either painkillers, tranquilizers, or stimulants.
 After marijuana and synthetic marijuana, prescription drugs are the most common substances used by high school seniors, with one in 20 reporting using Vicodin or Oxycontin.

-The death rate from prescription painkiller overdose—specifically opioid painkillers, such as hydrocodone and oxycodone—rose 415 percent among women and 265 percent among men from 1999 to 2010, released earlier this year.
+The death rate from prescription painkiller overdose—specifically opioid painkillers, such as hydrocodone and oxycodone—rose 415 percent among women and 265 percent among men from 1999 to 2010,

-Opioid painkillers accounted for more than 15,500 fatal overdoses in 2009; the FDA refers to them as the heroin of the 21st century.
+Opioid painkillers accounted for more than 15,500 fatal overdoses in 2009; the

 Unlike with heroin, however, painkiller overdose deaths occur most often in higher-income neighborhoods, according to a new study in the American Journal of Public Health.
 The study conducted by researchers at Columbia University's Mailman School of Public Health found that analgesic painkiller deaths, including from oxycodone and codeine, occur more often in economically disadvantaged neighborhoods, with a high rate of divorce and single-parent homes.